 Inspiration to model Penrhos Junctions came from another Barry Norman article in Model Railway Journal 85, a track plan for Curzon Street; with an entrance into a goods depot and three mainlines running behind, two of them on viaducts.
 So I had a good look around the Great Western system to find something similar.
 In the end I found something similar, Penrhos Junctions, which is actually very different.
 But what to me were the key features of the Curzon St design; a junction and a viaduct are key features, with the added bonus of a road bridge over the tracks from which spotters used to watch trains slog up the 1 in 47 'Big Hill'.

 Three society's that have been very helpful are:

 Links to these societies can be found in Exchange Sidings.

 My other railway hobby is Great Western 4 and 6 wheel coaches.
-I've spent many as enjoyable day at the National Railway Museum Search Engine looking through the records and drawings of short coaches.
+I've spent many an enjoyable day at the National Railway Museum Search Engine looking through the records and drawings of short coaches.
 Presented here is a summary of some of my research.
 I reckon that it takes about 2 days work to research a batch of 50 coaches at the NRM and then present the information with a drawing or photo on my web pages.
 So you can appreciate how much effort has been put into what you see here today.
 I doubt that I am even half way through completing the project.
-I hope you enjoy as much as I have GWR Short Coaches
+I hope you enjoy them as much as I have.
+GWR Short Coaches